erickmerchant/handcraft/README.md

 Entry point for this API.
 Pass it a _watched_ array.
 Returns a _collection_ that is iterable, having a `Symbol.iterator` method.

-#### collection.filter(callback)
+##### collection.filter(callback)

 The callback will be run for each item in the _collection_.
 Return a truthy value to move onto the map step.
+It is passed an object that contains `value`, the _collection_ item, and `index` its index.

-#### collection.map(callback)
+##### collection.map(callback)

 The callback will be run for each item in the _collection_ that passes the filter step.
 It should return an _element_.
-It is passed an object that contains `item`, the _collection_ item, and `index` its index.
-Do not use destructuring assignment with the `item` between _effects_, because they will not be rerun if the item is swapped out since the callback when run in `nodes` is only run once per index.
+It is passed an object that contains `value`, the _collection_ item, and `index` its index.
+Do not use destructuring assignment with the `value` between _effects_, because they will not be rerun if the item is swapped out since the callback when run in `nodes` is only run once per index.
 This avoids destroying DOM elements only to rebuild them with new data.

 ```js
 import {html} from "handcraft/dom.js";